 As reported in Local Press, a Redmond, Washington-area carpenter for BNBuilders was threatened with a noose bearing his name at a Meta (formerly Facebook) worksite, after being subjected to the n-word, “jokes” about picking cotton, and other racially derogatory remarks and conduct from his supervisor and coworkers.
 Friedman & Houlding LLP represents the carpenter, James Myers.
+Two men have since been charged criminally in connection with the noose.

 Employer BNBuilders was the general contractor on Meta’s Building X construction site in Redmond, Washington.
 Press reports that carpenter James Myers, an African-American man, endured racially offensive comments from early in his employment with BNBuilders.
 Multiple times employees called him “black boy” when asking him to complete tasks.
 His supervisors made extremely racially offensive “jokes”: an Assistant Superintendent repeatedly told Myers “I’m woke” in a derisive manner, then asked Myers’s Lead, “are you woke?”
 His lead replied, “I ain’t racist– n***** n***** n*****!”–repeating the N-word several times.
 The Assistant Superintendent and Lead then laughed, while Myers watched in shock.